-The Airside Operations Officer then waits at either stand-off point A or B. When requested by ATC to make RV assessments he/she enters and exits the runway using taxiway "Mike" or "Hotel 3".
-Entry or exit is not permitted via the "Alpha/Bravo" taxiway system as it is "active" during Low Visibility Procedures.
+The Airside Operations Officer then waits at either stand-off point A or B (RWY 01R/19L) and TWY S2 or S13 (RWY 01L/19R).
+When requested by ATC to make RV assessments he/she enters and exits the runway using taxiway "Mike" or "Hotel 3" (RWY 01R/19L) and "T2" or "T13" (RWY 01L/19R).
+Entry or exit to RWY 01R/19L is not permitted via the "Alpha/Bravo" taxiway system as it is "active" during Low Visibility Procedures.
+Due to the requirement for RWY entry must be via a stop bar, stand-off positions for RWY 01L and 19R are situated on an "active" taxiway.
+Airside Operations Officers waiting to conduct RV assessments from this location must maintain a listening watch at all times.